scottyz35/Getting_And_Clean_Data_Course_Project/README.md

 #       - Mean and Standard Deviation by Measurement
 #       - Mean by Subject and Activity

-#Code_Book.doc - Code Book including the following:
+#Code_Book - Code Book including the following:
 #       - R Script Steps and Description
 #       - data, variables, and units